Loans Mortgages

 • High loan amounts can provide more flexibility

-• Loan terms are dependent on your credit history and income
+• Loan terms depend on your credit history and income

-The primary factors that determine whether you’ll qualify for a personal loan are typically your credit score and your income.
-The lender will use this information to assess your ability to repay the loan and this will affect the terms of the loan, such as the interest rate, how much you can borrow, and for how long.
+Your credit score and income impact whether you’ll be approved for a loan.
+The lender will use this information to assess your ability to repay the loan and this will affect the terms of the loan, such as the loan interest rate, how much you can borrow, and for how long.
 If you have strong credit and adequate income, you shouldn’t have much trouble getting favorable loan terms.

 The amount of money you can borrow will vary from lender to lender but can range from $1,000 up to about $100,000.
-Keep this in mind when searching for the best personal loan so you can get the full amount of funds you need to cover your real estate project.
+Keep this in mind when searching for the best personal loan so you can get the amount you’ll need for your real estate project.

 If you can’t secure enough funding with one personal loan, you may consider taking out several loans to fund your flip.
-Although average interest rates for personal loans are currently around 10%, according to credit reporting company Experian, rates can vary widely from lender to lender.
+Consider that the average interest rate on a 24-month personal loan was 11.92% as of May 2024, according to Federal Reserve data.
 Your actual rate depends upon credit score, loan amount, credit usage, and other factors.

-Online lending makes it a breeze to get a personal loan.
-There are a number of online lenders to choose from, each with their own benefits and drawbacks.
+Before deciding to get a personal loan, I’d get quotes from multiple online lenders to get an idea of the amount of financing you may qualify for as well as rates.
 In many situations, you can be approved in a matter of minutes, with your funds deposited into your account within just a few business days — sometimes within 24 hours.

 Hard money loans

-• Can be a quicker solution to financing, as it requires less hoops to jump through
+• Can be a quicker solution to financing, as it requires fewer hoops to jump through

 • Perfect credit scores aren’t usually necessary